aio-libs/aiohttp/docs/client_reference.rst

 .. module:: aiohttp.connector

-Connectors are transports for aiohttp clients.
+Connectors are transports for aiohttp client API.

 There are standard connectors: